Green Building Best Practices

 Vauban represents the cutting-edge of sustainability in terms of green building.

-New homes and buildings built with maximizing sustainability in mind to create the absolutely greenest, most efficient, most sustainable properties, are plus-energy homes and buildings (like those in Vauban, Germany, that produce more energy than they use).
+New homes and buildings built with maximizing sustainability in mind to create the greenest, most efficient, most sustainable properties, are plus-energy homes and buildings like those in Vauban, Germany, that produce more energy than they use.

 Most homes in the solar settlement of Vauban, Germany get energy for their own home and for the municipality of Vauban from rooftop solar panels (and from energy generated from biomass in a local combined heat and power plant).

-Another European city that employs passive home building standards for all commercial building and construction of residential homes in the city is Vaxjo, Sweden.
+Another European city that employs passive home building standards for all commercial buildings and construction of residential homes in the city is Vaxjo, Sweden.

-Ideal buildings in terms of energy efficiency and sustainability are passive design, zero net energy buildings.
-The ideal sustainable home/ building generates its own energy, either via solar panels on the property, community solar, a geothermal heat pump, and/ or works off of a clean energy micro-grid.
+Ideal buildings in terms of energy efficiency and sustainability are passive design, zero net energy buildings (buildings that produce as much energy as they consume).
+The ideal sustainable home/ building generates its own energy, either via solar panels on the property, community solar, a geothermal heat pump, and/ or works off of a clean energy microgrid.

 Here's an article about the Solar Settlement in Vauban, Germany from Smart Cities Dive-